 Dear Colleague,

-Advocates know, and they will draft in detail and also mention that in your future job if any.
-But it is subject to acceptance by the next public sector and will work only if their internal rules allow it.
-But you can try this in the special circumstances mentioned by you after discussion with the HR of the proposed company.
-This may or may not work out but one possibility.
+Under the special circumstances you mentioned, one possibility (which few companies accept) is to provide a legally drafted affidavit stating all facts, signed by a Notary Public, which can be submitted to the prospective employer.
+Advocates are knowledgeable about this and will draft it in detail, mentioning your future job if any.
+However, it is subject to acceptance by the next public sector employer and will work only if their internal rules allow it.
+You can try this option in the special circumstances you mentioned, after discussing it with the HR department of the proposed company.
+This may or may not work out, but it is one possibility.

 Best of Luck, God Bless,